helm/charts/stable/magento/README.md

     stable/magento
 ```

 The above command sets the Magento administrator account username and password to `admin` and `password` respectively.
-Additionally it sets the MariaDB `root` user password to `secretpassword`.
+Additionally, it sets the MariaDB `root` user password to `secretpassword`.

 Alternatively, a YAML file that specifies the values for the above parameters can be provided while installing the chart.
 For example,